dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

 env:
   KAFKA_BROKER: ${KAFKA_BROKER}
 ```
-This will pass the value of `KAFKA_BROKER` to the app when running locally and also to DBOS Cloud when deploying the app.
+This passes the value of `KAFKA_BROKER` to the app when running locally and also to DBOS Cloud when deploying the app.

 Following the [Kafka Integration](../tutorials/kafka-integration.md) guide, we create a configuration to handle Kafka messages in our `operations.ts` file like so:
 ```typescript